Medical care in Thailand

 3

-Via Zoom or WhatsApp.
+Via Zoom.
 Focused on understanding your options and next steps.

 4